About the Book Awards

 Books are required to meet the following criteria:

-• The book must be published between the the previous calendar year (i.e. books eligible for the 2023 Awards were published between 1 January and 31 December 2022).
+• The book must be published between the 1 January and 31 December 2024.
 The copyright date on the colophon determines the publication year.

 • The book must be published, distributed or available to buy (including online) in the UK.